varnerlab/GapFindFill.jl/README.md

 test GFFJ
 ```
 which runs two test examples from the __test__ directory.

-To delete the JuPOETs package use the command:
+To delete GFFJ package use the command:

 ```julia
 rm GFFJ